LordEidi/fennel.js/README.md

 [https://mozilla.github.io/server-side-tls/ssl-config-generator](https://mozilla.github.io/server-side-tls/ssl-config-generator)

-Now run or reset your nginx and start your instance of **Fennel**.
+Now run or reset your nginx and start your instance of **Fennel.js**.

-Thats it, your instance of **Fennel** should run now.
+Thats it, your instance of **Fennel.js** should run now.
 All logs are sent to stdout for now.
 Have a look at */libs/log.js* if you want to change the options.

 ## Configuration ##

 All parameters which can be configured right now are in the file *config.js*.
 There are not much parameters yet, indeed.
-But **Fennel** is not ready production anyway.
+But **Fennel.js** is not ready production anyway.
 And you are welcome to help out in adding parameters and configuration options.

 ### Authentication - auth_method ###